nosolosoftware/metrics/README.md

     echo "tmp/metric_fu" >> .gitignore
     ```

+To execute the last three steps, you can also use the installer:

+`curl -s -L https://raw.github.com/ShogunPanda/metrics/master/installer | sh`

 ## Running metrics automatically

 `SOURCES` is a list of directory of Ruby SOURCES. **Point this to the actual implementation, not to the spec folder**.